LibrePlan/libreplan/doc/src/user/en/18-connectors.rst

 .. contents::

 Connectors are Libreplan client applications that could be used to communicate with (web) servers to get data, process and store them.
-At this moment there are two connectors, JIRA connector and Tim Enterprise Connector.
+At this moment there are three connectors, JIRA connector, Tim Enterprise Connector and E-mail Connector.

 Configuration
 =============